marcosschroh/dataclasses-avroschema/docs/pydantic.md

 It is possible to use [pydantic](https://pydantic-docs.helpmanual.io/) with `dataclasses-avroschema` making use of `AvroBaseModel`:

 You must use use all the `pydantic` features and all `dataclasses-avroschema` functionality will be injected.

+!!! note
+    With `pydantic` you do not have to use `python dataclasses`

 ## Avro and Json schemas